The Charismatic Movement – And Why I Left

 There are very serious, Holy Spirit‑grieving issues in these ‘churches’.
 I have seen it firsthand.
 I have seen a visiting ‘Healer’ pretend to heal by ‘extending’ an old woman’s leg, which was fully endorsed by the Pastor in my opinion, since he also sat next to him, and as he did it he applauded this man.
 The whole point of this false healing was to increase expectancy.
 This person has a “ministry of healing”, teaching others to heal.
 He prayed for many on that day, and none were healed.
 What’s shocking is that Peterborough Church continues to support this person/ministry.

 I was due to complete their prayer ministry training at the same church, but I didn’t go back after the first session.
 Trying to manifest some sort of prophecy to others was the order of the day.
 I’m not talking about speaking God’s word from scripture here; I’m talking about being coerced into what I can only describe as conjuring a spirit to give you some kind of revelation.
 Let me tell you with absolute certainty that there is no such ministry found in scripture.
+Nor is there a single biblical reference or application to ‘train’ people for a gift they clearly do not have.

 We left the church carefully and gracefully, handing over our leadership responsibilities over a three‑month period.
 We loved both the people we cared for and those around us in leadership, and we still do.
 I left social media a few years ago, although my wife has continued using it.
 About a week after our leaving the church, a group of 6/7 women ‘defriended’ my wife, all on the same day.
 Is this love that Jesus Christ sheds abroad in our hearts, really?

-With respect to these experiences, my final word on this is relevant.
-God has revealed Himself through scripture, the closure of the canon.
+Regarding these experiences, my final word on this is relevant.
+God has revealed Himself through Holy scripture, the closure of the canon.
 God does not require prophets, nor prophecy.
 You cannot, and should not, claim the authority of God by some kind of private revelation.
 You honestly cannot expect the Lord Jesus Christ to embrace that.
 Instead, read the bible, ideally the King James Version, and meditate on it day and night, seeking help from the Holy Spirit.
 Find some highly respected reformed theologians, whether current teachers, or from past decades or centuries, and listen to them and read their commentaries.

 This people draweth nigh unto me with their mouth, and honoureth me with their lips; but their heart is far from me.
 But in vain they do worship me, teaching for doctrines the commandments of men.
 (Matthew 15:8–9, KJV)